With the promise of a new season upon us and the ‘changes’ that this will bring, what deviations are you going to make in your life or business?

 There’s also another saying that if you stay on the same path, you will end up getting the same result, so what can you do about it?

-They’re great these sayings but they don’t help us to make the necessary change whereas Richard Beckhard developed a concept called ‘The Change Equation’ which, although not a miracle cure, brings to our awareness via a simple formula that can be used to illustrate some of the important issues in making those changes.
+They’re great these sayings but they don’t help us to make the necessary change whereas Richard Beckhard developed a concept called ‘The Change Equation’ which, although not a miracle cure, brings to our awareness the need for change via a simple formula that can be used to illustrate some of the important issues in making them.

 As stated before, people will resist or even avoid change as it often brings an element of pain, or at least some discomfort, along with it!
 So Beckhard realised that some countervailing steps were necessary, hence, his equation.